kubeedge/sedna/examples/README.md

 # Sedna-examples
-A directory to share Sedna examples and tutorials to  demonstrate Sedna can implement across edge-cloud collaborative training and collaborative inference capabilities.
+A directory to share Sedna examples and tutorials to demonstrate how Sedna can implement cross edge-cloud collaborative training and collaborative inference capabilities.

 This repository is home to the following features of examples: